UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 **Observations**
 <ul>
    <li>There is a huge intra-class as well as inter-clss imbalance in the dataset (depends on how we are considering the intra and inter class).</li>
-   <li>The intra-class imbalance is present in the number of instances of traffic light, where there is much less number of yellow traffic lights.
+   <li>The intra-class imbalance is present in the number of instances of traffic light, where there are much less number of yellow traffic lights.
 The red and green instances are resonably balanced.</li>
    <li>The intra-class imbalance is also observed in the number of instances of road vehicles, where the car class has huge number of instances than other classes like truck and bus.</li>
    <li>The inter-class imbalance can be seen in the number of instances of vehicles and non-vehicles, where the car class has huge number of instances than other classes like person, rider, train etc.</li>
 </ul>